TL;DR

 30. Demonstrate Credibility with Trust Badges

-Trust badges can be anything like:
+Trust badges can include:

 - SSL certificate logos